Remember when you were learning math in high school and thought to yourself:

 In life, we often feel uncertain.
 Confused.
 Even lost.

-In ML, that feeling of uncertainly won’t go away.
-Fortunately there’s a way for us to handle uncertainty: Probability & Statistics.
+In ML, that feeling of uncertainty won’t go away.
+Fortunately, there’s a way for us to handle uncertainty: Probability & Statistics.

 This is where we figure out how likely something is to happen, based on the data we have.